matthewyeo1/ip/README.md

 # ACE Task Manager User Guide

 ACE is a command-line task manager designed to help you manage your tasks efficiently.
-Whether it’s tracking tasks, deadlines, or events, ACE provides simple commands to keep you organized and productive.
+Whether it’s tracking tasks, deadlines, or events, ACE provides simple commands to keep you organized and productive

-## How to Use ACE
+## Features

+1. Add tasks as to-dos, deadlines, and events
+2. Mark tasks as done or unmark them
+3. Delete tasks that you no longer need to accomplish
+4. View all tasks or search for tasks using keywords
+5. Local tasks storage which saves your tasks to your local machine every time you close the application
+6. Exit the application smoothly by keying in 'bye'

+## Creating Tasks

 Simply enter a task description such as:
 ```